jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Let's now see BuckleScript in action.
+Here's BuckleScript in action.

-This Reason code here - it checks whether the current day is April 1st 2020, and then shows a message.
+The code written here, though it looks like Javascript, is actually Reason.
+It checks whether the current day is April 1st 2020, and then shows a message.For this it uses the momentjs Javascript library from npm.

-It uses the momentjs Javascript library from npm.
-Now let's see how the BuckleScript output looks.
+Okay, now let's run this code through BuckleScript.

 :::